-Many PHP developers still using Exceptions in old PHP5 style.
+Many PHP developers still using Exceptions in the old PHP5 style.
 It is ok.
 There is nothing wrong.
-But moving forward you can, and probably should, use new features from PHP7.
+But moving forward you can, and probably should use new features from PHP7.

 PHP 7 changes how most errors are reported by PHP.
 Instead of reporting errors through the traditional error reporting mechanism used by PHP 5, most errors are now reported by throwing Error exceptions.

 Hierarchy of Error types